-1) How do carbon cycling (generally) and metabolic processes (specifically) in lakes and other aquatic ecosystems vary between ecological regions, and how are they responding to anthropogenic stressors such as eutrophication and climate change?
+1) How do carbon cycling (generally) and metabolic processes (specifically) in lakes and rivers vary between ecological regions, and how are they responding to climate change?

 2) What role do benthic/littoral processes play in potential short- and long-term shifts in aquatic ecosystem functioning?